vrchatapi/vrchatapi.github.io/GettingStarted.md

 ## Client API Key

 Every API requires you to give a special API key.
-To get it simply call the [Remote Config](RemoteConfig.md) endpoint
+To get it simply call the [Remote Config](RemoteConfig.md) endpoint.

+The API key is passed in a query string named `apiKey`

 ?> Last Known key is `JlE5Jldo5Jibnk5O5hTx6XVqsJu4WJ26`